Information for patients

 We run a volunteer driver service to help patients access our hospital services in a more convenient way.

-We know that some people have difficulty getting to our hospital sites and we understand that once you have been to your appointment you want to get back home as quickly as possible.
+We know some people have difficulty getting to our hospital sites.
+We also understand that once you have been to your appointment you want to get back home as quickly as possible.

-Your GP believes that your symptoms need to be investigated urgently, so it is important that you are flexible when arranging this appointment and make every effort to attend.
+Your GP believes your symptoms need to be investigated urgently.
+This means, it would help if you can make sure you are available for appointments, and make every effort to attend.

 Contact numbers